johnszewczyk/bashgame/README.md

 ## Future

-- [ ] Game menu to launch or configure options
 - [ ] Additional tile types; items, collectables, traps, etc.
-- [ ] Scrolling map and scaleable viewport
+- [ ] Save / Load tile maps; dedicated levels.

 ## Thoughts
 A section to reflect on milestones

 ### Tile Data
 Previously, the game's map, an indexed array holding references to associative arrays for each tile, allowed for extensive tile attributes via the `-A` array's keys and values.
 This method was extremely slow, setting multiple variables/ values for each tile.
 Instead, indices of tiles with special attributes are held in an array and referenced when needed.
 Even same-tiles with different functionalities can be easily represented this way.
-Map creation logic is reduced significantly and much faster.
+Map creation logic is reduced massively.

 ### Enemies
 Previously, the game's enemies, single variables storing an occupied tile, required explicit creation and a convoluted system of `eval` to access.
 Now, all enemies are managed in-loop, allowing them to be spawned repeatedly.
 Game logic is significantly less abstract and more capable.